jkohlin/wordpress-basics/2-ecosystem.md

 | nav_menu_item  | custom menu items |

 ### Post Meta
-Post meta is extended data fields for posts, but are stored in a separate database table.
+Post meta is extended data fields for posts, that are stored in a separate database table.
 The rows in this table are key/value pairs with a reference to a specific post ID in **wp_posts** table.
 This enables us to extend the default content fields in admin dashboard, when writing content.

 ### Post Format
 When rendering content with a PHP-templates we sometimes need to adapt the layuot to fit the content.
 Post format is a value which set by the author when creating the content.
 There are a number of pre-set values available and we are limited to use one of the values to describe our content.
 The currently available values are: